 Additionally, Fremont Street puts on an amazing laser light show every evening.
 It’s free for residents and tourists.
 As you walk down the street filled with colorful beams of light, you’ll pass several casinos.
 Some even still have nickel and penny slots, which might be a little more budget-friendly.

 Plan Ahead for the Casino

-Before you enter a casino, you’ll want to make sure that you know how to play the games and that you have a set budget for playing.
+Before you enter a casino, you’ll want to make sure that you know how to play the games and that you have a set budget for playing, as well as decent strategies on how to make money too.
 Planning a little strategy ahead will not only be considerate to your fellow casino-goers, but it will also help you to spend smarter when on the floor because you’ll know what you’re doing.

 Slots are one thing (and pretty easy to learn), but if you want to reach the next level and play poker at the Bellagio, you’ll want to get in as much practice as possible before the stakes increase.
 You can get familiarized with the basics online for Texas Hold’em and Omaha, two of the most popular land-based casino games, before getting in some practice.
 Then, once you feel confident in your abilities, you can amp up the stakes with a trip to the Bellagio.

 Unless you are considered a high-roller, you will be paying for all your meals.
 Most hotels have restaurants, but these can often be pricey.
 However, it won’t be necessary for you to stick to the dollar menus at fast-food restaurants.
 You can treat yourself without blowing your budget.
 Have a plan to treat yourself to a sumptuous meal at least once on your trip.
 This is a vacation and there is nothing wrong with spoiling yourself (in moderation)!